 - Support the creation of new plays and musicals

-- Enhance the A.C.T.
-Conservatory by providing first-class professional actor training through student scholarships and endowed chairs
+- Enhance A.C.T.'s Conservatory by providing first-class professional actor training through student scholarships and endowed chairs

 - Build younger and more diverse audiences for A.C.T. by providing subsidized tickets to schools and community groups.

-For information about supporting A.C.T. through a bequest or to discuss how you would like your planned gift allocated, please contact Tiffany Redmon at email@example.com or 415.439.2482.
+For information about supporting A.C.T. through a bequest or to discuss how you would like your planned gift allocated, please contact Sasha Habash at firstname.lastname@example.org or 415.439.2415.

 Frequently Asked Questions Regarding Planned Giving

 Why does A.C.T. need planned gifts?

-Maintaining A.C.T.'s long-term financial stability and leadership demands that a substantial portion of A.C.T's annual budget come from endowment income.
+Maintaining A.C.T.'s long-term financial stability and leadership demands that a substantial portion of A.C.T.'s annual budget come from endowment income.
 Planned gifts build endowments.
-Large endowments are essential for the success of any large arts organization, and A.C.T. particularly needs a strong endowment to support its artistic mission: "to conserve, renew, and reinvent the rich theatrical literature and traditions that are our collective legacy, while exploring new artistic forms and communities."
+Large endowments are essential for the success of any large arts organization, and A.C.T. particularly needs a strong endowment to support its artistic mission: "to engage the spirt of the San Francisco Bay Area, activate stories that resonate, promote a diversity of voices and points of view, and to empower theater makers and audiences to celebrate liveness."
 Bequests, charitable trusts, and other planned gifts allow donors to provide generous future gifts from their estate to support A.C.T.'s core mission without disturbing their financial situation during their lifetime.

 How do I include A.C.T. in my will or living trust?